webdeveric/get-post-content-shortcode/readme.txt

 === Get Post Content Shortcode ===
 Contributors: webdeveric
 Tags: post content, shortcode
-Requires at least: 3.0.0
+Requires at least: 3.6.0
-Tested up to: 4.4.0
+Tested up to: 4.5.0
-Stable tag: 0.3.2
+Stable tag: 0.4.0

 This plugin provides a shortcode to get the content of a post based on ID number.

 == Description ==

 This plugin provides a shortcode to get the content of a post based on ID number.
-The content will be passed through wpautop and do_shortcode unless you tell it not to.
+By default, the content will be passed through `wpautop()` and `do_shortcode()` unless you tell it not to by using attributes or filters as shown below.

 = Examples =